ryantd42/NY-Legislative-Git/2023/S6528A-2023/bill.md

   ___________

- Introduced  by  Sen.  BAILEY -- read twice and ordered printed, and when printed to be committed to the Committee on Consumer Protection
+ Introduced  by  Sen.  BAILEY -- read twice and ordered printed, and when printed to be committed to the Committee  on  Consumer  Protection  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the general business law, in relation to cosmetologists
+ AN ACT to amend the general business law, in relation to  the  substance of  training  and  testing  requirements for cosmetologists or natural hair stylists

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  404  of  the general business law, as amended by chapter 80 of the laws of 2015, is amended to read as follows:
   § 404.
 Rules and regulations.
 The secretary shall promulgate rules and